-- In accordance with the Planning Act, a total maximum of three (3) residential units are permitted on a lot containing a single-detached, semi-detached, or townhouse dwellingSecondary Additional dwelling Residential units are permitted oin lots with single-detached, semi-detached, duplex and townhouse dwellings, in accordance with the following-provided that: - a) Tthe single-detached, semi-detached, or townhouse principal dwelling unit-is located in a designation that permits residential uses; - b) A maximum total of three (3) residential units are permitted within the single-detached, semi-detached, or townhouse dwelling (e.g., the primary dwelling unit, a basement apartment, and an upperstorey apartment), if no detached building or structure ancillary to the single-detached, semi-detached, or townhouse dwelling contains any residential units the additional residential secondary dwelling unit is located within the main residential building, or in a building accessory to the main residential use;
+- 1. In accordance with the Planning Act, a total maximum of three (3) residential units are permitted on a lot containing a single-detached, semi-detached, or townhouse dwelling, in accordance with the following: - a) The single-detached, semi-detached, or townhouse dwelling is located in a designation that permits residential uses; - b) A maximum total of three (3) residential units are permitted within the single-detached, semi-detached, or townhouse dwelling (e.g., the primary dwelling unit, a basement apartment, and an upperstorey apartment), if no detached building or structure ancillary to the single-detached, semi-detached, or townhouse dwelling contains any residential units;

-- c) One (1) residential unit is permitted within a detached building or structure (e.g., a detached garage) that is ancillary to the singledetached, semi-detached, or townhouse dwelling, if the singledetached, semi-detached, or townhouse dwelling contains no more than 2 (two) residential units; - d) There is adequate municipal water and sewer capacity and infrastructure to accommodate anythe secondary additional residential unitsequelling; - Where an additional residential unit is proposed on private or partial water and/or wastewater services, there is adequate servicing capacity and a hydrogeological study, including interference impact assessment and/or terrain analysis, and a geotechnical study shall be required; - The additional residential units secondary dwelling shall not be permitted in a building located within hazardous lands, such as a flood plain;
+- c) One (1) residential unit is permitted within a detached building or structure (e.g., a detached garage, tiny home, coach house) that is ancillary to the single-detached, semi-detached, or townhouse dwelling, if the single-detached, semi-detached, or townhouse dwelling contains no more than 2 (two) residential units; - d) There is adequate municipal water and sewer capacity and infrastructure to accommodate any additional residential units; - e) Where an additional residential unit is proposed on private or partial water and/or wastewater services, there is adequate servicing capacity and a hydrogeological study, including interference impact assessment and/or terrain analysis, and a geotechnical study shall be required; - f) The additional residential units shall not be permitted in a building located within hazardous lands, such as a flood plain: - Severances to subdivide an additional residential unit from the primary single-detached, semi-detached, or townhouse dwelling shall not be permitted; and - The additional residential unit complies with the requirements of the Ontario Building Code and Fire Code, Zoning By-law, and other municipal by-laws. - The Zoning By-law shall establish standards related to additional residential units, such as setbacks for additional residential units contained in detached buildings and structures and parking requirements.